pouc/qlik-connectors/README.md

 Use at your own risks.
 No support will be provided!

 Also this work was done buy a Qlik Employee in his spare time.
 This work was not done by Qlik and will thus NOT BE SUPPORTED by Qlik.

+Please use Github to provide feedback or to help.